phuongdateh/SPWeather/README.md

 - [x] 4.
 Write UnitTests
 - [x] 5.
 Write UITest
 - [x] 6.
 Readme file

+### Architecture
+SPWeather uses MVVM (Model-View-ViewModel) architecture pattern.
+The project is organized into the following layers:

+* Model: The data models that represent the weather information for a city and its forecast for the next five days.
+* View: The user interface layer that displays the weather information to the user and handles user interactions.
+* ViewModel: The intermediary layer between the model and the view.
+It fetches data from the API, processes it and exposes it to the view.

  ### Structure Code
  - Application: Manage started scene